mabel-dev/opteryx.dev/docs/sql-reference/joins.md

 A `NATURAL JOIN` performs a similar join to an `INNER JOIN ...
 ON` where the join conditions are automatically determined as equals conditions between columns with the same names in the two relations.
 This is not recommended in queries supporting production systems as these queries are brittle, especially in situations where schemas may change.

-Performing a self `NATURAL JOIN` (the same relation for the left and right relations) removes rows which contain `NULL` values.
+Performing a self `NATURAL JOIN` (the same relation for the left and right relations) removes rows which contain `null` values.

 ## LEFT JOIN